-Pisgah Forest native Danny Johnson has been playing music for more than sixty years.
+Pisgah Forest native Danny Johnson played music for more than seventy years.
 His love of music began very early in his life, growing up among musicians in his family—including his mother, a Juilliard-trained classical pianist.
-Now Johnson himself is the patriarch of a multigenerational musical legacy.
+Johnson went on to become the patriarch of a multi-generational musical legacy.

-The band has performed at many festivals over the last three decades, and band members have been the recipients of numerous awards in contests, both as a band and individually.
-They also appear on several recordings, including, most recently, Celebrating the 75th Annual Mountain Dance and Folk Festival, and Madison County fiddler Roger Howell’s Hills and Home.
+The band performed at many festivals over the last three decades, and band members were the recipients of numerous awards in contests, both as a band and individually.
+They also appeared on several recordings, including Celebrating the 75th Annual Mountain Dance and Folk Festival and Madison County fiddler Roger Howell’s Hills and Home.

 Danny Johnson passed away on March 11, 2019 at the age of 84.